Whether it’s developing a communications strategy, handling a crisis, or launching something new and different, we bring passion and commitment.

 Over 25 years professional media marketing and journalism experience.

-About my Business awards: Woman of the Year, Brooklyn Chamber of Commerce; Caribbean Chamber of Commerce as founding publisher of Caribbean American News, New York’s largest community newspaper, with nearly a million readers.
-New York State Governor’s Public Service Award for Leadership and Excellence at the Metropolitan Transportation Authority.
+About my Business awards: Woman of the Year, Brooklyn Chamber of Commerce; Caribbean Chamber of Commerce as founder-publisher of Caribbean American News, New York’s largest free community newspaper (pre- internet), with nearly a million readers.
+New York State Governor’s Public Service Award for Leadership and Excellence at the Metropolitan Transportation Authority (MTA).
 Certification: I am a certified woman-owned business.

-Media awards: Hear me tell an award-winning story on British radio about a lynching in my family in Mississippi.
-Produced by Maggie Ayre, the show Strange Fruit won BBC-Radio’s Academy Award and the Prix Europa.
+Media awards: Hear me tell an award-winning story on British radio about a Mississippi lynching in my family.
+Produced by Maggie Ayre, the show Strange Fruit won UK’s highest journalism awards– BBC-Radio’s Academy Award and the Prix Europa.

-I won two Telly Awards and an AVA Gold Digital Award for producing, directing and writing several documentaries including – From Shanghai to Harlem and Granville T. Woods, a black inventor.
+I won two Telly Awards and an AVA Gold Digital Award for producing, directing and writing several documentaries including – From Shanghai to Harlem and Granville T. Woods.

-Genealogy: Besides food, genealogy is another one of my passions.
+History & Food: Besides being a foodie, genealogy is a lifelong passion.
 Genealogy is where family stories and history intersect.
-I love finding family histories.
+Happiness is discovering a lost archive and solving a family mystery.
 My specialties are African Americans, Caribbeans, and slavery–American and British Triangle Slave Trade.

-History in Brooklyn: The idea for my storytelling business started in childhood at my parent’s kitchen table.
-I witnessed America’s largest migration at daily meals.
-That’s where I learned the power of words.
+My Brooklyn roots: The idea for a combo storytelling-food business started in childhood at my parent’s Brooklyn kitchen table.
+That’s where I witnessed America’s largest migration.
+It’s also where I learned the power of words and connecting through food!

 For more on my Background, click here